 Hermon has renamed its road and physical addressing system in order for the town to realize the public safety benefit of the implementation of the Enhanced 9-1-1 (E 9-1-1) system.
-E9-1-1 service automatically displays a caller's address on a computer screen at a call-answering center.
+E 9-1-1 service automatically displays a caller's address on a computer screen at a call-answering center.
 Also, the caller's telephone number will be displayed on screen and can automatically be redialed if the line is disconnected.

-I.5 SOLID WASTE MANAGEMENT
+L5 SOLID WASTE MANAGEMENT

 One of the most direct services the Town provides its residents is collection and disposal of municipal solid waste.
 Municipal solid waste (MSW) is trash, garbage or refuse and other discarded solid materials.
-The three main types of solid waste that Hermon manages are:
+The two main types of solid waste that Hermon manages are:

-- 1) non-bulky weekly trash,

-- 2) bulky wastes, and
+- 1) non-bulky weekly trash, - 2) bulky wastes, and

-- 3) hazardous household wastes.

 The most cost effective and environmentally safe disposal of these potentially hazardous materials has become a significant issue for Hermon during the last decade.
 The management of this service has numerous challenges for the Town in required administrative time, and logistics of dealing with continuously changing regulations and marketing variables.
-According to municipal reports, the total expenditures for all solid waste disposal were \$424,287 in 2003.
-Hermon appropriates tax revenue to pay for this service although surrounding towns have initiated 'user fees' such as payper-bag which pass major costs of collection and disposal along to the generator of the waste.
+Hermon appropriates tax revenue to pay for this service although surrounding towns have initiated 'user fees' such as pay- per-bag which pass major costs of collection and disposal along to the generator of the waste.